If you follow fitness influencers on social media, you likely see videos of them doing sets of Romanian deadlifts pretty often.

 4 exercises that will help you with the Romanian deadlift

 The Romanian deadlift requires a lot of leg and glute strength, so don’t be discouraged if you’re not ready to add them to your workout routine quite yet.
 Instead, start working on these four moves that will help you build the strength needed.

 Stiff leg deadlift

 You’ll be performing a similar motion here as in the Romanian deadlift, except you don’t have to worry about bending your knees at all.
-Using dumbbells, lower your weights towards your feet while keeping your back straight and bending at the hips.
+Using dumbbells, lower your weights toward your feet while keeping your back straight and bending at the hips.
 Lift back up to the starting position and repeat.

 Lunges are a great way to build leg strength.
 Take a step forward with your right leg, bending your knee at a 90-degree angle.
 Bend your left knee behind so that it’s almost touching the floor.
 Hold this position, then return to standing and switch legs.

 The glute bridge is another perfect move to begin building a stronger butt.
-Lay with your back on the floor and your knees bent so that your feet are on the ground.
+Lie with your back on the floor and your knees bent so that your feet are on the ground.
 Squeeze your glutes to lift your butt off the ground.
 Make sure not to arch your back.
 Keep your butt in the air for a few seconds before releasing and repeating.